Closet getting too crowded?

 Look on this site for brands such as Tory Burch and Michael Kors, though you can find higher price items such as Chanel and lower price such as H&M.

-The concept of Tradesy is to make it easier for sellers.
+The concept of Tradesy is to make it easier for sellers to sell slightly used clothes online.

 Once again, it tends to deal in the upmarket brands such as Chanel, Louis Vuitton, and Yves St Laurent.